No products in the cart.

 Those with longer hair, on the other hand, may prefer non-ball-tipped, straight boar brushes, as these tend to get tangled in the hair less.
 I once got a round, ball-tipped nylon brush stuck in my hair…but that’s another story…:-)[Read more: Which Hair Brush is Right for Your Hair?]

 3.)
 The Longer the Hair, the Bigger the Brush

 Similarly, let’s consider the fact that those with long hair shouldn’t use ball-tipped brushes.
 That means their brush introduces static into their hair with each stroke.

 How to combat this?
 Use a bigger brush!
-Not only does this prevent static, but it also eliminates the probability that you will break your hair, as fewer strokes are needed.
+Not only does this prevent static, but by requiring fewer strokes a larger brush also eliminates the probability that you will break your hair.

 A high-end boar bristle brush is worth it.
 Most cheap boar bristles brushes contain bristles from domesticated boars in China and Japan.
 And as you might expect from a boar spending his days chillaxin’ indoors, he has much softer bristles than his wild, untamed cousins.
 But the softer bristles won’t distribute oils through the hair as well as the harder, wilder ones.